 Training Module

-Understand ISO 22301-aligned business impact analysis, critical activity identification, and time-based recovery requirements
+Perform ISO 22301-aligned business impact analysis, identify critical activities, and define time-based recovery requirements

 High-availability data center environment with illuminated server racks, representing business impact analysis, critical activity identification, and ISO 22301-aligned time-based recovery requirements for decision-ready continuity planning.